rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Referencing attributes are only used when initiating a request.
 When updating or cancelling the request, the request is identified by its requestId, and no referencing attributes are allowed.

-You initiate a priority request with type set to 'new'.
+You initiate a priority request with type set to ‘new’.
 You must provide a request id that uniquely identifies the request on the controller.
 It can be a randomly generated UUID (universally unique identifier), or it can be constructed by combining e.g. a vehicle id and some other identifier.
 When updating or cancelling a request, you must pass the same request id again.

-Providing ETA (estimated time of arrival) when initiating a request is optional, but can help the controller plan ahead in cases where you're able to send the request before the vehicle arrives at the intersection.
-You're allowed to initiate the request without an ETA and provide it in a later request update.
+Providing ETA (estimated time of arrival) when initiating a request is optional, but can help the controller plan ahead in cases where you’re able to send the request before the vehicle arrives at the intersection.
+You’re allowed to initiate the request without an ETA and provide it in a later request update.
 But providing the ETA when initiating the request is recommended, since it will give the controller more time to plan ahead.

 Like ETA, providing a vehicle type is optional, but can help the controller decide how to best handle the request.

 The priority level provides a way to indicate the relative importance of the request compared to other requests.
 For example, emergency vehicles or delayed buses could be given a higher priority level.

-If the ETA changes before the priority is cancelled, or you want to change the priority level, you can send another request message with type set to 'update'.
+If the ETA changes before the priority is cancelled, or you want to change the priority level, you can send another request message with type set to ‘update’.
 The vehicle type cannot be changed.

-When you send a priority request, it will be processed to decide if it's possible to activate the requested priority.
+When you send a priority request, it will be processed to decide if it’s possible to activate the requested priority.

 If the request is accepted, the priority can either be activated immediately, or if another priority is currently active, it can be queued for later activation.